Please see our latest newsletter for up to date advice regarding how to see a GP/clinician 'out of hours'.

-We have now started booking these appointment again.
 We now have dedicated clinics for travel vaccinations, please contact reception to book.
 These appointments are very time consuming and when we book families to have their travel vaccinations, these appointments can last for one and a half hours.
 When patients then cancel or simply don't turn up that time is wasted.
 We have a backlog of patients waiting for chronic disease management reviews and these patients need to take priority.
 Any patients who do not attend or cancel their appointments will not be offered any further appointment but will be redirected to a travel clinic where they will have to pay privately.
 We may also ask for a deposit to secure the appointment, reimbursed when you attend for your appointment.

 WE ARE ALSO A YELLOW FEVER CLINIC.